The first medication

 CAPRELSA is a prescription medicine used to treat medullary thyroid cancer that cannot be removed by surgery or that has spread to other parts of the body.
 It takes a long time to get rid of CAPRELSA from your body and you may be at risk for side effects related to CAPRELSA after you have stopped your treatment.
 It is not known if CAPRELSA is safe and effective in children.

-Please see full Prescribing Information, including Boxed WARNING and Medication Guide
+Please see full Prescribing Information including Risk of SERIOUS SIDE EFFECTS, and Medication Guide

 This information does not take the place of talking to your health care provider about your medical condition or treatment.